 Cognitive Behavioral Therapy

-The most commonly used therapeutic treatment for phobias is cognitive behavioral therapy (CBT).
-CBT involves exposure to the source of the fear, but in a controlled setting.
-This treatment can decondition patients and reduce anxiety.
 The therapy focuses on identifying and changing negative thoughts, dysfunctional beliefs, and negative reactions to fear.
-New CBT techniques use virtual reality technology to safely expose patients to the source of the phobia.
+New CBT techniques use virtual reality technology to safely expose people to the sources of their phobias.

-Antidepressants and anti-anxiety medications can help calm your mind and physical reactions to fear.
-Often, it is the combination of medication and professional therapy that make the biggest difference.
+Antidepressants and anti-anxiety medications can help calm both emotional and physical reactions to fear.
+Often, the combination of medication and professional therapy makes the biggest difference.

-If you have a phobia, it is critical that you seek treatment.
-While overcoming phobias is difficult, there is hope.
+If you have a phobia, it’s critical that you seek treatment.
+Overcoming phobias can be difficult, but there’s hope.
 With the right treatment, you can learn to manage your fears and lead a productive, fulfilling life.